 Although the game is widely held to be an improvement from Yakuza 5, some fans lament that the game has considerably lesser content than its predecessor, including less characters to play as, less cities to visit, and that some minigames such as hostess dating has been simplified or cut down.
 On the other hand, many fans welcome the change, who felt the increasing amount of content was becoming too big for its own good, resulting in the stories becoming more convoluted, and that reducing the number of playable characters allowed for a smaller but better story.
 Because of this, not only is the story for 0 considered among the best in the series, if not the best by both critics and fans, but the game also serves as an excellent entry point for newcomers.
 More on that below.

 Perhaps due to better marketing and because the game serves as a prequel to the whole series, the game has also attracted several newcomers to the series who are finding themselves surprised on what they've missed out on.
-Although many fans welcome the fact that the series is getting the attention it deserves, others worry about the series being recognized by modern gamers who won't stop comparing it to other open world games, as well as critics that are taking issue with certain cultural differences such as how women are depicted in the game, the latter group receiving heavy criticism and ridicule from fans and non-fans alike.
+Although many fans welcome the fact that the series is getting the attention it deserves, others worry about the series being recognized by modern gamers who won't stop comparing it to other open world games, as well as critics that are taking issue with certain cultural differences.
 The fact that many jumped on board so late in the series also has longtime fans worried how they'll perceive Kiwami, given how similar it is to 0 in terms of gameplay and graphics, as well as Majima's completely different personality and smaller role that longtime fans are more accustomed to, and Yakuza 6, the story of which continues from the fifth game and is the final chapter of Kiryu's story.

 Some fans were disappointed that while the game explored how Majima became unhinged, in the main story he was never depicted as going "full-on" crazy on the same level as previous games.
 Others contend this was only the beginning and by the time the first game came along, the yakuza lifestyle had taken its toll on him.
 There's also a good portion of newcomers who weren't pleased to discover that Majima's depiction in 0 was unique to the game, and would become something of an unhinged maniac in later stories.
 Even older fans found it jarring watching his introduction scene in Kiwami following his portrayal in this game.